Tuttotorna/OMNIABASE/README.md

 ## Repository Role

-This repository is the umbrella repository of the Omniabase framework.
+This repository is the umbrella repository of the OMNIABASE framework.

 Its purpose is to host: